EN-IH-WDPT-JUN21/TheCleanCoders-CRM-Homework-2/README.md

    During its use type "HELP" for commands information.

 <br><br>
-## How the CRM works
+## · How the CRM works

-The <b>cleanCRM</b> is very intuitive to use, however, if you are using it for the first time, it is normal to face some doubts about the command line.
+The <b>cleanCRM</b> is a very intuitive application, however, if you are using it for the first time, you might face doubts about what the commands are.
 If so, please type "HELP" for further information.

 ### Commands available :